CRMSB/PAPER_subspace_MESE/README.md

 ## MESE Package Installation

-- Download the current repository : `git clone https://github.com/aTrotier/PAPER_subspace_MESE`
-- Open a new terminal and move to the folder `PAPER_subspace_MESE`
+You can install the package in any project with the following command :

 - launch julia with the command `julia`
 - enter the Julia package manager by typing `]` in the REPL. (the REPL should turn in blue)
-- Type :
-`dev .`
+- if you want to activate an environment, type : `activate .` (otherwise the package will be installed in the global environment)
+- In order to add our unregistered package, type `add https://github.com/aTrotier/PAPER_subspace_MESE`
-- if you want to use the package you can now type in any julia session : `using Subspace_MESE`
+- if you want to use the package : `using Subspace_MESE`
-- close the terminal

 ## Reproducing figure 8
 In order to reproduce figure 8, you need to :